Skip to content

 Social and Religious Movements in India

-Our country has a glorious past, a developing present, and is believed to have a prosperous future.
+India has a glorious past, a developing present, and is believed to have a prosperous future.

 Pre-Independence was the era of transformation.
 And today we are witnessing the change in the old taboos of society, and it’s just because of the hard work of some luminary and courageous people.